codio-templates/processing-demo/.guides/content/Static-Methods-076d.md

 {Try it}(sh .guides/bg.sh javac code/mutability/StaticMethods.java java -cp code/mutability/ StaticMethods 1)

 This works, but the combined area has to be calculated by the user.
 Since the combined area is related to the `Rectangle` class, a better solution would be to add this functionality to the class.
 Another type of method in Java is a static method.
-Static methods are most often used to add functionality (like calculating the combined area) to a class.
+Static methods are most often used to add functionality to the whole class and not just an instance of the class.
 Static methods use the `static` keyword in the method definition.

 ```java
 //add class definitions below this line